Kidney and Pancreas Transplant Program in San Diego

 We're with you every step of the way.

-We believe that any one undergoing kidney-pancreas transplant deserves the best, the brightest and the most experienced.
+We believe that anyone undergoing transplant deserves the best, the brightest and the most experienced.
 That's why at Sharp our personalized, team approach leads the field in methods to prevent organ rejection.
 Our dietitians also work closely to help you prepare nutritionally for a transplant — your success is our goal.

 Choose the best doctor in San Diego for you.